piersholt/wilhelm-docs/address.md

 ## Addresses

 - 8-bit addressing (256 unique addressess).
-- Bus devices have a preassigned address from factory
+- Addresses are preallocated, and remain fixed.
+- Multicast, and broadcast addresses.
+- All buses are within the 8-bit scope, i.e. an address is unique across the I, K, and D buses.
-- The 8-bit address pool is shared between every model that utilises this bus system. e.g. once the address `0x69` was allocated to the elektronic bodymodule of the E31, it was not used again, even on models to which the device was not applicable to.
+- The adress pool is shared by all models that utilise this bus system. i.e. once the address `0x69` was allocated to the E31 body module, it was not reallocated, even on models to which the device was not applicable to.
+- Variants of a device will have the same address, e.g. the address `0x80` is used by the low cluster (KOMBI), high clusters (IKE, IKI).

 ### Address Index

-ID    |Description
+*Only common I and K bus device addresses are listed.*

+Address|Device(s)
 ------|----------
 `0x00`|General Module (GM)
 `0x08`|Tilt/Slide Sunroof